Howard Reynolds Comes to Danville

 The next few days, the two Bostonians met with the players and watched practices.
 They later were quoted as saying, “These guys are for real.
 They well may be the greatest collection of football players in the country.”

+Mahan spent considerable time with Bo.
+It was star with star.
 “You’ve been receiving a lot of press in the East.
 Are you aware of this?”
+Bo said he was, but, “I wish they’d write about the team, not just me.”

 It was about the team.
 It was always the team.

+On Thursday, Thanksgiving, everyone traveled on the Southern Railroad north from Danville through Lexington to Georgetown, a 50-mile ride.
 Some of the Colonels' fans had felt Centre should drop Georgetown from its schedule after the drubbing that the Tigers took in 1918, being slaughtered, 83-3.
 They felt a stronger opponent with more clout would be better suited to the greater aspirations of the program.

 Dr. Ganfield disagreed.

 “It wouldn’t be the gentlemanly thing not to play Georgetown.
 We have played for years.
 Sometimes, we are stronger.
-Sometime, they are.
+Sometimes, they are.
 Perhaps, someone may suggest in a few years that Georgetown not play us if they are in the ascendency.
 We must remember that we have a long and friendly rivalry, based on the respect that we have for each other.”

 Howard Reynolds and Eddie Mahan watched a track-meet type of game as Centre led 21-0 as the first quarter ended, 42-0 at the half, 63-7 after the third period, and 77-7 as the officials shortened the game by 5 minutes and blew the whistle during the final quarter.